ahinko/k8s-cluster/docs/rook-ceph.md

 ## Troubleshooting

 On occation we got in a state where the filesystem was degraded but everything else seems to be working fine.
-No errors no error logs.
+No errors, no logs.

 What we did to fix this was to delete each `rook-ceph-mds-myfs-*` pod one at the time.
 Let the first pod restart before killing the second one.